BY: ERICA GUEVARA

 SAN ANTONIO-When you see water bottle caps what do you think of?
 Trash?
 Recycling?
 Find out what one student here at Our Lady of the Lake University does with her water bottle caps.

-One student at Our Lady of the Lake is helping children miles away and its not costing her a dime.
+One student at Our Lady of the Lake is helping children miles away and it is not costing her a dime.
 Only a cap.
-Junior, Crystal Venegas said, “Basically I started asking people when I saw them drinking water bottles or anything that had a cap on it, like oh can I have the cap, don’t throw it away.”
+Junior, Crystal Venegas said, “Basically I started asking people when I saw them drinking water bottles or anything that had a cap on it, like oh can I have the cap, do not throw it away.”

 Venegas has been collecting bottle caps for a while now.
-Venegas said, “I honestly haven’t counted them, but I have a few bags.
+Venegas said, “I honestly have not counted them, but I have a few bags.
 Last year I took a whole trash bag home full of bottle caps.”

 What started out with something so small, has turned into something bigger than Venegas ever expected, a way to pay for chemotherapy to those in need in Mexico.